Arroyo del Agua Formation: Description

 The Arroyo del Agua Formation consists of siliclastic red beds with a total thickness of roughly 120 meters.
 These lie conformably on the El Cobre Canyon Formation and are in turn overlain in most locations by the Shinarump Conglomerate.
 In a few locations in the southernmost Chama Basin, there is a tongue of De Chelly Sandstone between the Arroyo del Agua and Shinarump.

 The formation is 58% siltstone and 34% sandstone, with minor conglomerate and calcrete (each about 4%).
 The siltstone beds also contain numerous calcrete nodules, and they form thick slopes between thin sandstone sheets.
 The sandstone sheets themselves are coarse, arkosic, and trough crossbedded.
 The minor conglomerate beds are mostly composed of intraformational calcrete clasts, but conglomerate beds containing extraformational quartzite clasts are more common in the upper part of the formation.
 The formation is well exposed in the walls of El Cobre Canyon and in the valley of the Rio Puerco.

 The formation superficially resembles the underlying El Cobre Canyon Formation.
 However, the siltstone beds are more orange in color than the brown beds of the underlying El Cobre Canyon Formation, allowing the two to be easily distinguished.
 Other distinguishing characteristics include the multistoried sandstone beds of the El Cobre Canyon Formation compared with the thin sandstone sheets of the Arroyo del Agua Formation; the thin siltstone beds of the El Cobre Canyon Formation compared with the thick siltstone beds of the Arrroyo del Agua Formation; the greater amount of extraformational conglomerate in the El Cobre Canyon Formation; and the much more calcareous nature of the beds of the El Cobre Canyon Formation compared with the Arroyo del Agua Formation.

 The Arroyo del Agua Formation correlates with the upper Abo Formation to the south.

 Fossils

 Compared with the underlying El Cobre Canyon Formation, the Arroyo del Agua Formation is relatively scarce in age-diagnostic fossils.
-Only two locations have yielded such fossils, which included a Sphenacodon bone bed high on the eastern wall of El Cobre Canyon and a Seymouria bone bed north of Youngsville on the Rio Puerco.
-These indicate a late Wolfcampian age.
+The known fossils indicate a late Wolfcampian age.